Ticket Statuses

 • The customer doesn't need to be there but does need to stay off the machine.
 They don't need to call in.
 Use Scheduled(This will be set automatically if you use TimeZest to have the customer schedule the work.)

 • We are waiting until an item that we ordered arrives before further action can be taken.
-Use status “Waiting Vendor.
+Use status “WAITING VENDOR.
 Vendor in this context refers to a seller of goods such as hardware or software to us, not directly to customer.
-The waiting vendor status is for when we're waiting for our vendor, not the customer's vendor.
+This status is for when we're waiting for our vendor, not the customer's vendor.
 In the latter case we use the "waiting customer" status.

 • User missed an appointment.
 Tech should use status NO-SHOW: remote customer and cancel the service call.
 To learn how to cancel, see: Service Call (Appointment) Scheduling Procedure